Reviews You Can Rely On

 Durability concerns

-Who this is best for: The Columbia Crestwood Mid is ideal for women with narrow feet seeking a lightweight, affordable hiking boot for day hikes and overnight trips on well-maintained trails.
-Its snug fit suits those with narrow foot shapes and high arches, though a wide-fit option accommodates more toe room.
+Who this is best for: The lightweight Columbia Crestwood Mid is an affordable hiking boot that handles day hikes and overnight trips on well-maintained trails.
+Its snug fit suits those with narrow foot shapes and high arches best, though it's available in a wide-fit option to accommodate even more space for the toes.
 This boot is perfect for budget-conscious hikers who prioritize comfort and breathability over heavy-duty durability.

 Read more: Women's Columbia Crestwood Mid review